ryanuber/huck/README.md

 # Huck

-Huck is a small, cross-platform Ruby application to make sharing information in a cluster easy.
+Huck is a small, cross-platform Ruby application to make sharing information about hosts, applications, or anything else easy between machines on a network.

 Huck's current intended functionality is: